 However, if you decide to schedule the evaluations, make sure that each evaluator consistently meets the deadline.
 Ignoring employee overdue assessments will make them feel undervalued and may undermine morale and performance.

-A performance appraisal system must be an essential component of its structure.
+Whether you’re taking advice from CEO advisors, or just brainstorming with someone from the industry, almost everyone will tell you that a performance appraisal system must be an essential component of a business’ structure.
 And having a management model can facilitate your measurement process.

 There are several models available on the internet, with functions based on the needs of each organization.